Supermarket wars; making sense of housing data; taxing pensions

 A woman picks up a basket at the Aldi store.
 Aldi is accusing rivals Tesco and SuperValu of working deliberately to obstruct its expansion using planning objections.
 Photograph: Darren Staples/Reuters

-With the battle for consumers hotting up, retailer Aldi is accusing rivals Tesco and SuperValu of working deliberately to obstruct its expansion following a serie sof contnested planning applications.
+With the battle for consumers hotting up, retailer Aldi is accusing rivals Tesco and SuperValu of working deliberately to obstruct its expansion following a series of contested planning applications.
 Mark Paul has the details.

 Sticking with housing, Fiona Reddan looks at whether rent controls will start to show their teeth in 2018 and, if not, why they might be struggling.